-South India’s most scenic hill station, Munnar takes you through the winding roads, encircled with the unending stretch of carpeted tea gardens, rolling hills and picturesque tiny villages.
+South India’s most scenic hill station, Munnar takes you through the winding roads, encircled by the unending stretch of carpeted tea gardens, rolling hills, and picturesque tiny villages.
 For nature lovers, this hill station is nothing less than a paradise.
-The inviting aroma of spices, filter coffee and scrumptious local flavored snacks dominate your senses.
+The inviting aroma of spices, filter coffee, and scrumptious local-flavored snacks dominate your senses.
 The vaguely visible houses from a distance, the sound of temple bells, when the alleys are filled with the locals and tourists in the evening, you just feel like sitting back, soaking in the moment and seeing the world pass by.

 Table of Contents